Sheet Pan Everything Bagel Salmon | Real Food with Dana

 If you’re wondering why organic, grass-fed and finished meat or wild-caught fish is so much more expensive, this is why.
 It’s because the alternative, of getting meat from these CAFO’s, is much less expensive, than getting meat from local farmers who feed the animals their natural diet, give them free range, and overall lead much more natural lives than just fattening them up in any way possible and raising them for slaughter (which also produces extremely unhealthy animals, which leads to unhealthy humans ridden with disease as well).
 If the subjects of those studies had been consuming organic, grass-fed and finished, wild-caught animal products for those studies, we may have a totally different conversation on our hands about the healthiness of eating animal products in the human diet.

 So you may think the logical option is, why don’t we just stop eating meat?
 Well, if the whole world did that, it would definitely make a difference because supply and demand would go down.
 But, first off, that’s not going to happen any time soon.
-And from a physiological standpoint, humans were never omnivores – we were designed to eat meat at some point.
+And from a physiological standpoint, humans were never herbivores – we were designed to eat meat at some point.
 From a nutrient standpoint, there are certain nutrients that you can only get *in their most bioavailable form* (most easily absorbed and assimilated by the body) from animal products.
 Sure, you can definitely design a complete, nutrient-dense vegetarian or vegan diet, but they have to use supplements in order to prevent nutrient deficiency.

 The good news is, you don’t have to eat a ton of animal protein in order to get all the vitamins and nutrients you can from animal products.
 And the even better news is, if you choose to upgrade the animal proteins you do consume, like grass-fed and finished meat, pasture-raised poultry or wild-caught fish, they are actually higher in nutrients like CLA (conjugated linoleic acid), vitamin K, vitamin A, and aren’t ridden with antibiotics given to sick animals to keep them alive and fat under unnatural and unethical living conditions.
 Bonus points if you can support local or small farmers along the way.